Byron Writers FestivalByron Writers Festival

 Festival opportunities and competitions are listed on our website as they arise.
 We encourage people to subscribe to our e-newsletter for opportunity and competition announcements.

-The Byron Writers Festival is organised by the six staff and a hands-on Committee, we are a not-for-profit member-based organisation.
-Employment opportunities within the office are rare, but will always be placed on the Festival website.
+The Byron Writers Festival is organised by a small dedicated team of staff, contractors and a hands on Committee.
+Any available employment opportunities will always be placed on the festival website.

 The Byron Writers Festival relies on its enthusiastic volunteer workforce, with approximately 160 volunteers being rostered before and during the event.
 More information about volunteering can be found here.